-The automotive industry is undergoing drastic changes as it is embracing innovations coming from the mobile telecommunication industry, up to the point where cars and trucks are turning into “smartphones-on-wheels”:
+The automotive industry is undergoing drastic changes as it is embracing innovations coming from the semiconductor and mobile telecommunication industries, up to the point where cars and trucks are quickly turning into “smartphones-on-wheels”.

 This has created a situation where connected cars are under serious threats of massive cyberattacks.
 The automotive industry is fully aware of the changes that need to take place to answer to this challenge.